DesignOpen/designopen.github.io/blogging_about/_posts/2013-12-06-the-roadmap.md

 <ul id="post-designs"></ul>

 You can do any part of it: just visual design, or actual coding.
 [One post](http://opensourcedesign.is/blogging_about/using-github-for-design-collaboration/) at least has been done and I plan to put together a tutorial on how to create a custom layout, but until then feel free to take a look at the [source code](https://github.com/opensourcedesignis/opensourcedesignis.github.io/blob/master/_layouts/using-github-for-design-collaboration.html) as an example.

+The idea is each post should be unique, so there is no style guide to follow; make your own.

 ##Resource Seekers Wanted